Perfecting your brand naming process: A guide to memorable monikers

 The discovery part of the strategic brand naming process is where you lay all of your cards on the table so that you can start to assess what your brand stands for, and how you’re going to convey that information to your customers.
-The naming process will typically follow a brand positioning phase, so you should already have some research on your company available.

 Before you get too far into the brand naming process, ask yourself how you’d define an auspicious name, what your main concerns about naming are, and who should be involved in the decision-making stage.

 While the idea of going wild with your naming process may sound fun, particularly when you’re looking for ways to differentiate your brand, most companies do need some prompts and constraints to work with during the discovery and brainstorming stages.
 So, start by:

 Writing down the adjectives that describe your brand, products, and services.